 The months of January and February in Manali can truly be termed as the months of the white.
-This is really an ideal time to enjoy some snowfall and witness the spectacular beauty of this place in white.
-With that being said, weather at this time does get extremely cold and temperature at night will definitely go below zero.
+This is an ideal time to enjoy some snowfall and witness the spectacular beauty of this place in white.
+With that being said, weather at this time gets extremely cold and the temperature at night will go below zero.

-Snow starts to melt in March and is mostly all gone from lower areas by end of the month.
+Snow starts to melt in March and is mostly all gone from lower areas by the end of the month.
 Spring arrives in April and the weather turns pleasant with clear views and sunny skies.
 Rohtang Pass opens in May and river rafting too at this time is in full swing.
-The months of April, May and June is when Manali receives majority of its share of tourists.
+The months of April, May, and June are when Manali receives the majority of its share of tourists.

-Monsoon arrives towards Late June and the months of July and August are termed as a bad time for planning trip here.
+Monsoon arrives towards Late June and the months of July and August are termed as a bad time for planning a trip.
 This entire region receives a lot of rain each year; sometimes enough to cause landslides and block roads.
 Incessant rains can sometimes keep you indoors at the hotel throughout the duration of your trip and ruin all the fun.

 Temperature of Manali

-Temperature of Manali fluctuates highly from a freezing 0 Degrees Celsius in winter to a hot 35 degrees Celsius in Summer.
-But for most part of the year, it remains to be on a pleasant side.
-CLet me break this information down month by month.
+The temperature of Manali fluctuates highly from a freezing 0 Degrees Celsius in winter to a hot 35 degrees Celsius in summer.
+But for the most part of the year, it remains to be on a pleasant side.
+Let me break this information down month by month.